ash2q/into_madness/README.md

 The player has 3 "aspects".
 Each aspect is like a different party member and if one aspect "dies" then it will switch to a different aspect.
 There's three aspects.
 The first 2 are provided from game start and are freely swappable

-1. FIGHT --optimized for DPS, faster ENG generation
+1. FIGHT --optimized for DPS, faster ENG generation. normal CLR generation but only when not attacking
 2. REACT --optimized for actions, faster CLR generation.
-No attack, only parry
+Slow ENG generation, can parry
 3. BREAK --caused by low sanity, ???

-# Move cards

-Moves and actions are each on cards.
-The primary move can be assigned by selecting a move.
-This card is not discarded once used, it can be used continually as long as ENG requirements are met.
-Actions and moves which are not the primary are discarded "back into the deck" after usage.
+# Moves And Actions

+Moves are considered to be quick reflex like movements, which can be done rapidly and only cost ENG.
+Actions are considered to be more methodical and careful decisions made in response to a situation.

+Moves are used by the FIGHT aspect, while actions are used by the REACT aspect.

+Armor and weapons always include at least one move and one action.

 # Game Notes